ravitaak/FBComment/README.md

   5. Multiple Comments

 How to use :-

-      1. We can useit in mobile (Termux), Windows, Linux
+      1. We can use it in mobile (Termux), Windows, Linux
       2. Install required library
-      3. run the script
+      3. Run the script